 Am I a Candidate for Hair Transplant?

-The decision to have a hair transplant is a deeply personal one.
-Hair loss impacts everyone differently and the reasons patients decide to have a hair restoration procedure are rarely the same.
+The final decision to undergo a hair transplant is one that is deeply personal and sometimes not easily reached by patients.
+Hair loss impacts everyone on a different level and the reasons why patients decide to have hair restoration are rarely the same.
 Not every person with hair loss is a candidate for a hair transplant.
-Here we try to categorize the conditions where a person is qualified to receive a hair transplant vs. when a hair transplant is not indicated.
-When hair restoration surgery is not an option, other options could be used such as medical treatments or cosmetic products.
+On this page, we will identify who is an ideal candidate for a hair transplant and when other options should be considered such as medical treatments or cosmetic products.

-No matter what the reasons are for seeking a hair transplant, there are advanced methods of hair restoration available to give patients the hairline they desire.
-Once a person decides they want to have a hair transplant, the next step is to make a consultation appointment with a good hair transplant surgeon.
-The doctor can determine if he or she is a good candidate for a hair restoration procedure after performing a thorough hair loss evaluation.
+No matter the reasons for wanting a hair transplant, there are advanced methods of hair restoration that can give patients the hairline they desire.
+Once a person decides they want to have a hair transplant, the next step is to make a consultation appointment with a board-certified and experienced hair transplant surgeon.
+The doctor can determine if the person is a good candidate for a hair restoration procedure after performing a thorough hair loss consultation and evaluation appointment.

-In general, good candidates for hair transplants include patients who are looking to make a significant change in their appearance and self-image.
-The following are a list of conditions for patients qualified to receive hair transplantation:
+In general, good candidates for hair transplants include patients who are looking to make a change in the fullness and density of their hairline as well as make an improvement in their appearance to enjoy a greater self-image.
+The following are a list of conditions patients need to meet to have a hair transplant:

 - High hairline in a woman that makes her face look less proportional or less feminine